Stormy Daniels Spreads Naked Legs: ‘Hotel Rooms With Mirrors Are My Favorite’

 — Kyle Griffin (@kylegriffin1) September 4, 2019

 Stormy hasn’t kept a low-profile since the scandal.
 The star is active on Instagram, although the majority of fans get their Stormy fix via her Twitter account.
-Since her Twitter is unlocked and free for all to view, it’s an easier route to gain insight on Stormy’s life and career.
+Since her Twitter is unlocked and free for all to view, it’s an easier route to gain insight into Stormy’s life and career.

 The star has 1 million Twitter followers.
 Fans wishing to see more of Stormy should give her account a follow.
 Extra-keen fans should subscribe to her Instagram updates.